jazzband/django-oauth-toolkit/docs/tutorial/tutorial_03.rst

     MIDDLEWARE = [
         '...',
-        # If you use SessionAuthenticationMiddleware, be sure it appears before OAuth2TokenMiddleware.
+        # If you use AuthenticationMiddleware, be sure it appears before OAuth2TokenMiddleware.
-        # SessionAuthenticationMiddleware is NOT required for using django-oauth-toolkit.
+        # AuthenticationMiddleware is NOT required for using django-oauth-toolkit.
-        'django.contrib.auth.middleware.SessionAuthenticationMiddleware',
+        'django.contrib.auth.middleware.AuthenticationMiddleware',
         'oauth2_provider.middleware.OAuth2TokenMiddleware',
         '...',
     ]